replicatedhq/help-center/content/docs/config-screen/test-procs.md

 {{< linked_headline "Commands" >}}

+For additional functionality, fully customizable commands can be achieved through the use of [Programmable Test Procedures](/docs/packaging-an-application/programmable-test-procs/).

-Test commands are built directly into the Replicated platform.
-We currently offer the following set of commands:
+See below for a list of test commands that are built into the Replicated Platform:

 ### Resolve Host